 The Council's designated Monitoring Officer is statutorily required to review the Constitution at least annually.
-For details of how an Elected Member or Officer can propose a change to the Constitution and the approval process please contact the Monitoring Officer: monitoring.officer@southtyneside.gov.uk
+For details of how an Elected Member, Officer or member of the public can propose a change to the Constitution and the approval process please contact the Monitoring Officer:

 CONTENTS Page No.

 PART A SUMMARY & EXPLANATION 6

 Armed Forces Covenant 13

 Committee Structure Chart 15

 Corporate Leadership Team Structure Chart 16

 PART B ARTICLES OF THE CONSTITUTION 18

 Article 1 The Constitution 19

 Article 2 Members of the Council 20

 Article 3 Members of the Public and the Council 24

 Article 4 Full Council 26

 Article 5 Chairing the Council 39

 Article 6 The Leader of the Council 40

 Article 7 The Cabinet 44

 Article 8 Scrutiny of Decisions 46

 Article 9 Regulatory and other Committees 66

 Article 10 The Pensions Committee 89

 Article 11 The Community Area Forums 93

-Article 12 The Standards Committee 104
+Article 12 The Standards Committee 105

-Article 13 South Tyneside Health and Wellbeing Board 108
+Article 13 South Tyneside Health and Wellbeing Board 109

 Article 14 Joint Arrangements 115

-Article 15 Officers 118
+Article 15 Officers 116

 Article 16 Decision Making 121

 Article 17 Review and Revision of the Constitution 125

 Article 18 Suspension, Interpretation and Publication of the Constitution 126

 PART C RESPONSIBILITY FOR FUNCTIONS 128

 Section 1 Scheme of Delegations 131

 Section 2 Proper Officer Roles 140

 Section 3 Officer Delegation Scheme and List of Authorised Officers

-Schedule A - List of employees authorised to exercise delegated functions 149
+Schedule A - List of employees authorised to exercise delegated functions 150

-Schedule B - List of employees authorised to appoint to appropriate posts under their control 154
+Schedule B - List of employees authorised to appoint to appropriate posts under their control 155

-Section 4 Bodies outside of the Council 159
+Section 4 Bodies outside of the Council 160

-PART D RULES OF PROCEDURE 164
+PART D RULES OF PROCEDURE 165

-Section 1 Council Procedure Rules 165
+Section 1 Council Procedure Rules 166

-Section 2 Executive Procedure Rules 203
+Section 2 Executive Procedure Rules 204

-Section 3 Scrutiny Procedure Rules 217
+Section 3 Scrutiny Procedure Rules 219

-Section 4 Access to Information Procedure Rules 227
+Section 4 Access to Information Procedure Rules 230

-Section 5 Budget and Policy Framework Procedure Rules 246
+Section 5 Budget and Policy Framework Procedure Rules 249

-Section 6 Procurement Procedure Rules 253
+Section 6 Procurement Procedure Rules 254

-Section 7 Employment Procedure Rules 274
+Section 7 Employment Procedure Rules 275

-Section 8 Financial Procedure Rules 279
+Section 8 Financial Procedure Rules 280

-PART E CODES AND PROTOCOLS 294
+PART E CODES AND PROTOCOLS 295

-Section 1 Introduction 296
+Section 1 Introduction 299

-Section 2 Code of Conduct for Elected Members 297
+Section 2 Code of Conduct for Elected Members 300

-Dispensation Process and Application Form 316
+Dispensation Process and Application Form 319

-Section 3 Protocol for dealing with allegations of breaches of the Members Code of Conduct 322
+Section 3 Protocol for dealing with allegations of breaches of the Members Code of Conduct 326

-Section 4 Protocol for Member/Officer Relations 341
+Section 4 Protocol for Member/Officer Relations 344

-Section 5 Protocol on Member Access to Information and 364
+Section 5 Protocol on Member Access to Information and Council documents 367

-PART F MEMBERS' ALLOWANCES SCHEME 442 Section 18 Guidance note of bias and predetermination 440 Section 17 Protocol for responding to enquiries from MPs 434 Section 16 Protocol between the Monitoring Officer of South Tyneside Council and Northumbria Police 427 Section 15 Protocol on Councillor Exit Procedure 423 Section 14 Protocol on Gifts and Hospitality 416 Section 13 Guidance for Councillors on membership of Outside Bodies 408 Section 12 Format and Considerations Relevant to a Hearing Before the Licensing Committee 406 Section 11 Planning Protocols 392 Section 10 Employees Code of Conduct 377 Section 9 Protocol on Use of Social Media by Members 372 Section 8 Protocol on Press, Publicity and Publications 370 Section 7 Protocol on Use of the Council's Resources and Support for Members 369 Section 6 Protocol on Virtual Meetings 365
+PART F MEMBERS' ALLOWANCES SCHEME 446 Section 19 South Tyneside Council Media Protocol 443 Section 18 Guidance note of bias and predetermination 441 Section 17 Protocol for responding to enquiries from MPs 435 Section 16 Protocol between the Monitoring Officer of South Tyneside Council and Northumbria Police 428 Section 15 Protocol on Councillor Exit Procedure 424 Section 14 Protocol on Gifts and Hospitality 417 Section 13 Guidance for Councillors on membership of Outside Bodies 409 Section 12 Format and Considerations Relevant to a Hearing Before the Licensing Committee 407 Section 11 Planning Protocols 393 Section 10 Employees Code of Conduct 380 Section 9 Protocol on Use of Social Media by Members 375 Section 8 Protocol on Press, Publicity and Publications 373 Section 7 Protocol on Use of the Council's Resources and Support for Members 372 Section 6 Protocol on Virtual Meetings 368